-Quick Tips for Yachting Professionals
+Quick Tips for Logistics Professionals

 - Temporary Admission (TA) allows yachts registered outside the European Union to circulate in EU waters for 18 months, without being subject to VAT or import duties.